susanli2016/susanli2016.github.io/_posts/2017-04-14-Atlanta-Crime.md

 ![crime-6](/figs/2017-04-14-Atlanta-Crime/crime-6.png)

-The number of crimes increased in downtown and decreased on Tuesdays.
+The number of crimes in downtown increased in weekends and decreased on Tuesdays.
 Crime distribution is fairly even throughout the week for Midtown and Old Fourth Ward.
 North Buckhead reported least crimes on Sundays.

 {% highlight r %}
 topCrimes_1 <- topCrimes %>% group_by(`UC2 Literal`, hour) %>%